StoneSoupGr/stonesoupgr.github.io/_posts/2013-12-04-iDeveloper-Podcast.md

 [John C. Fox] and [Scotty] talk about the [pressure cooker] project we did with the guys of [CityShare].

-The coversation leads into an interesting debate about the value of an [MVP] and Killing Your Darlings and why you should concider coming over to Athens for a week or two.
+The coversation leads into an interesting debate about the value of an [MVP] and Killing Your Darlings and why you should consider coming over to Athens for a week or two.

 Thank you guys, and [Scotty], may you organize the best [NSConference] yet.